CraneSoftwrights/games/README.md

-# Games published by Crane Softwrights Ltd.
+# Games and other laser-cutting projects published by Crane Softwrights Ltd.

 [Board baseball](https://github.com/CraneSoftwrights/board-baseball#readme) - A board baseball game to teach the sport to spectators